Are you feeling a little chilly? Goosebumps on your arms? Do you want to slip something on that warms you up but also looks stylish?

 I tried to anticipate any questions you might have about the Bubble Sleeve Cardie.
 If there’s something you’re wondering about that I didn’t answer, make sure to put it in the comments below or email me directly at firstname.lastname@example.org

 Pockets, side slits, and cuffs oh my!
 The Bubble Sleeve Cardi is a great pattern for beginners to try different garment elements.
 Just follow the pattern directions, embrace the process, and celebrate the results!
-(There is even a hoodie option.)Review by Nicki Hibbits, Rebecca Page Brand Ambassador
+(There is even a hoodie option.)Review by Nicki Hibbits, Rebecca Page Brand Ambassador, January 2021

-Disclosure: As a RP Brand Ambassador, it’s my responsibility to:
+Disclosure: As a RP Brand Ambassador, it was my responsibility to:

 - choose and sew one Rebecca Page pattern a month